Ned Christie

 Ned Christie (December 14, 1852 – November 3, 1892), also known as NeDe WaDe (ᏁᏕᏩᏕ), was a Cherokee statesman.
 Christie was a member of the executive council in the Cherokee Nation senate, and served as one of three advisers to Principal Chief Dennis Bushyhead.
 A member of the Keetoowah Society, Christie supported Cherokee sovereignty and tried to resist white encroachment.

 In 1887, he was accused of killing a United States Marshal in ambush.
 Christie sought bail in order to prove his innocence, but was refused.
 He is notable for having evaded and held off for five years United States lawmen seeking his capture, in what was later called Ned Christie's War.
 He was declared an outlaw, with a reward on his head, and the case was sensationalized by newspapers.
 He was eventually killed by lawmen.
 A 1918 report by an eyewitness to the marshal's murder said that Christie had been wrongfully accused.
 He became a folk hero among the Cherokee.

 Early life

 Christie was born in 1852 at Wauhillau (located at 35.85550°N 94.77426°W), Goingsnake District, Cherokee Nation, in what is the present-day state of Oklahoma.
 He was the son of Watt and Lydia (Thrower) Christie, who survived the Trail of Tears and removal from the American Southeast to Indian Territory.
 They were of the Keetowah band, one of the most traditional of Cherokee peoples.

-As a child and young man, Christie was a marble champion, stick ball player, and a popular fiddle player.
+As a child and young man, Christie was a marble champion, stickball player, and a popular fiddle player.
 He became literate in both Cherokee and English, but no writings by him have been found.